django-json-api/django-rest-framework-json-api/README.rst

 Browse to

-* http://localhost:8000 for the list of available collections (in a non-JSONAPI format!),
+* http://localhost:8000 for the list of available collections (in a non-JSON:API format!),
 * http://localhost:8000/swagger-ui/ for a Swagger user interface to the dynamic schema view, or
 * http://localhost:8000/openapi for the schema view's OpenAPI specification document.